["learn"]

 Make it a virgin!
 What is The Best Mocktail?
 Asked & Answered by the Pros (opens in new window)

-2. Cuba Libre cocktail
+2. Cuba Libre

 Two Cuba Libre cocktails garnished with fresh lime

-3. Mojito cocktail
+3. Mojito

 Mojito with mint & lime in a highball on a wooden board

-As far as Caribbean cocktail recipes go, the Mojito is one of the most iconic.
+As far as Caribbean cocktail recipes go, the Mojito (opens in new window) is one of the most iconic.
 This minty-cool marvel combines white rum, lime juice, soda water, sugar, and freshly muddled mint; it’s like a kiss of coolness in a tall glass tinkling with ice.
-Add a Panama hat and a crisp white shirt and you’ve got the ultimate summertime selfie!
+Add a Panama hat and a crisp white shirt, and you’ve got the ultimate summertime selfie!

-4. Caribbean Crush cocktail
+4. Caribbean Crush

 A smooth and cool Caribbean Crush cocktail with pineapple juice and grenadine

-5. Planter’s Punch cocktail
+5. Planter’s Punch

 A tall and refreshing Planter's Punch that is tailormade for hot summer days

-6. Calabash Citrus Punch cocktail
+6. Calabash Citrus Punch

 A trio of rum-laced Calabash Citrus Punch cocktails

-7. Ti’ Punch cocktail
+7. Ti’ Punch

 A gorgeous Ti' Punch cocktail to sip as a cooling aperitif

-8. Hurricane cocktail
+8. Hurricane

 Three Hurrican Cocktails on a tray

 Featuring light rum, dark rum, lime juice, orange juice, passionfruit purée, simple syrup, and grenadine as ingredients, the Hurricane cocktail is one of the best beach drink recipes for sure.
-It is traditionally garnished with a slice of orange and a maraschino cherry (just in case you need any more fruit in there!), which is said to mimic Mardis Gras décor.
+It is traditionally garnished with a slice of orange and a maraschino cherry (just in case you need any more fruit in there!), which is said to mimic Mardi Gras décor.

 9. Bahama Mama cocktail